aiman-ami/World-Bank-economic-analysis/README.md

 ### Q1.
 How has Pakistan's GDP per capita trended vs the South Asia average?
 ![Pakistan GDP per Capita vs South Asia Average](Pakistan_GDP_per_Capita_vs_South_Asia_Average.png)

-Pakistan tracked closely with the South Asia average through the late 1990s.
-After 2000 the gap widened steadily as India and Sri Lanka drove the regional average upward through sustained productivity gains.
-Pakistan's trajectory shows boom-bust cycles rather than structural growth, suggesting dependence on remittances and consumption over export-led transformation.
+Pakistan was already below the South Asia average in 1990, but the gap widened **sharply after 2000** as India and Sri Lanka drove the regional average upward.
+Pakistan's trajectory shows boom-bust cycles rather than steady convergence.
+This pattern is consistent with economies reliant on volatile capital inflows, though testing that hypothesis would require additional data on remittances, exports, and sectoral composition.

 ### Q2.
 When did inflation crises hit Pakistan?
 ![Pakistan Inflation Rate](Pakistan_Inflation_Rate.png)

-Inflation exceeded 10% during two concentrated periods: the early-to-mid 1990s (1991-1997) and the 2008 to 2011 post-GFC spillover, with the worst spike in 2023 at nearly 31%.
-Notably, 2001-2003 was Pakistan's calmest inflation stretch in the entire series, under 3.3% each year.
+Inflation exceeded 10% during **three** concentrated periods: the early-to-mid 1990s (1991–1997), the 2008–2011 post-GFC spillover, and **2019–2024** (driven by COVID-19 supply shocks, currency depreciation, and the 2022 floods).
+The worst single-year spike was **2023 at 30.8%**.
+Notably, 2001–2003 was Pakistan's calmest inflation stretch in the entire series, under 3.3% each year.
 These are sharp shocks, not gradual drift, meaning Pakistan's inflation is largely shock-driven rather than chronic demand-pull.
-This matters for currency stability and monetary policy modeling.

 ### Q3.
 Where does Pakistan sit in South Asia today?
 ![South Asia GDP per Capita 2024](South_Asia_GDP_per_Capita.png)

-As of 2024, Pakistan's GDP per capita stands at $1,479, second lowest in South Asia above only Nepal ($1,447).
+As of 2024, Pakistan's GDP per capita stands at $1,479, **5th out of 6 South Asian countries with available data** (Afghanistan and Bhutan lack reported 2024 GDP per capita).
 It sits far below India ($2,695), Bangladesh ($2,593), and Sri Lanka ($4,516).
-Despite being the second largest economy in South Asia by population, Pakistan ranks near the bottom by per capita income.

 ### Q4.
 Has global income convergence happened?
 ![Global Income Category Distribution by Decade](Global_Income_Category_Distribution_by_Decade.png)

 The share of High Income and Upper-Middle Income countries has grown each decade since the 1990s, consistent with broad development gains across East Asia, Eastern Europe, and Latin America.
-The Low Income share fell sharply, from roughly 38% of country-year observations in the 1990s to about 11% by the 2020s, the largest shift of any tier.
-Convergence has been real and broad-based, though the remaining Low Income countries as of the 2020s likely represent the hardest structural cases left.
+The Low Income share fell sharply, from roughly 38% of country-year observations in the 1990s to about 11% by the 2020s. **Limitation:** These shares use period-specific World Bank thresholds; even so, some portion of the shift reflects nominal USD appreciation rather than purely real growth.

 ## Key Findings

-1. **Pakistan's GDP growth has been volatile and structurally lagging.** Pakistan has trailed the South Asia average in GDP per capita since around 2000, with the gap widening each decade.
-While India and Sri Lanka drove the regional average upward through sustained productivity and export-led growth, Pakistan's trajectory has been marked by boom-bust cycles rather than structural transformation.
+1. **Pakistan's GDP growth has been volatile and structurally lagging.** Pakistan has trailed the South Asia average in GDP per capita since 1990, with the gap widening sharply after 2000.
+While India and Sri Lanka drove the regional average upward, Pakistan's trajectory has been marked by boom-bust cycles rather than structural transformation.

-2. **Pakistan has experienced two distinct inflation crises.** Annual inflation exceeded 10% during two concentrated periods: the early-to-mid 1990s and the 2008-2011 post-GFC spillover.
+2. **Pakistan has experienced three distinct inflation crises.** Annual inflation exceeded 10% during three concentrated periods: the early-to-mid 1990s, 2008–2011, and 2019–2024.
 These were sharp spikes, not gradual drift, indicating Pakistan's inflation is largely shock-driven rather than chronic demand-pull.

-3. **Pakistan ranks 5th out of 6 South Asian countries** in GDP per capita as of 2024.
+3. **Pakistan ranks 5th out of 6 South Asian countries** in GDP per capita as of 2024 (Afghanistan and Bhutan lack 2024 data).

-4. **Global income convergence is real and broad-based.** The Low Income share of country-year observations fell from roughly 38% in the 1990s to 11% in the 2020s, the largest shift of any income tier, while High and Upper-Middle Income shares both grew steadily.
+4. **Global income convergence is real but incomplete.** The Low Income share of country-year observations fell from roughly 38% in the 1990s to 11% in the 2020s.
+This analysis uses period-specific income thresholds, though nominal USD drift means the true real-growth component is smaller than the nominal shift suggests.

-5. Inflation and unemployment both carry meaningful reporting gaps in this dataset, inflation is missing in 23.0 percent of rows and unemployment in 16.4 percent.
-The economic stress index should be interpreted with caution as a result, since a portion of its values are built from only one of the two underlying indicators rather than both.
+5. **Inflation and unemployment both carry meaningful reporting gaps.** Inflation is missing in 23.0% of post-1990 rows and unemployment in 16.4%.
+The economic stress index should be interpreted with caution, since a portion of its values are built from only one of the two underlying indicators rather than both.

 ## Outputs